Ivan Bohun: Biography

-After being captured by the Poles in 1663, Bohun was offered freedom in exchange for taking part in a new military campaign against the Tsardom of Russia.
-During the retreat after the disastrous Siege of Hlukhiv Bohun was executed by a firing squad for handing over important military information to the besieged Russian garrison.
+After being captured by the Poles, in 1662 Bohun was imprisoned at Marienburg Fortress.
+In 1663 he was offered freedom in exchange for taking part in a new military campaign led by Right-bank hetman Pavlo Teteria and allied Polish forces against the Tsardom of Russia.
+During the retreat after the disastrous Siege of Hlukhiv, in February 1664 Bohun was executed by a firing squad near Novhorod-Siverskyi after being accused of handing over important military information to the besieged Russian garrison.
+It is suspected that Teteria had a role in his execution.